SpaceX launches top-secret spy satellite for US government

+The leftover booster — its job done — landed at Cape Canaveral Air Force Station several minutes after liftoff.
+Sonic booms rattled the area, serving as a Monday morning wake-up call.
+Across the country, cheers erupted at SpaceX Mission Control at company headquarters in Hawthorne, California.

-Several minutes into the flight, the first stage booster — its job done — aimed for a touchdown at Cape Canaveral Air Force Station.
-SpaceX strives to return most of its first-stage boosters for reuse.
+SpaceX strives to return most of its boosters for reuse.
+The company's first recycled rocket flew last month.

-This was the fourth SpaceX booster landing at Cape Canaveral; even more have landed on an ocean platform.
-Sonic booms, as usual, rattled the area around the launch site.
+This was the fourth SpaceX booster landing at Cape Canaveral; even more have landed on ocean platforms.

+SpaceX founder and chief executive Elon Musk said via Twitter that both the launch and landing were good.
+But the upper-level wind at liftoff was "unusually high."

+"Tough call, as high altitude wind shear was at 98.6 percent of the theoretical load limit," he said in a tweet.
+Earlier in the morning, he noted about the wind, "Worrying, but not a showstopper."

 Sunday's launch attempt was foiled at the last minute by a bad sensor.